Best Finance Podcasts for Professionals

 Tags: Finance, Money, Investments

-Robert Kiyosaki is one of the most polarizing figures in the financial industry.
-His financial advice shook millions of people all over the world: “If you want financial freedom and be able to afford anything you want, invest in real estate using debt and create passive income.”
+Robert Kiyosaki is one of the most polarizing people in the financial world.
+His financial advice was one of the biggest shakes in people’s lives all over the world: “If you want financial freedom and be able to afford anything you want, invest in real estate using debt and create passive income.”

 9. So Money